Start9Labs/documentation/site/source/about/start9.rst

 Fortitude: Having courage in the face of pain or adversity.

-Integrity: The virtue the underlies all others.
+Integrity: The virtue that underlies all others.
 The quality of being whole and genuine, intact and unbroken, internally consistent, and adhering to principle in all cases.

 .. _start9-origin: